Free shipping on orders over $75 USD

 Autonomy Medication: Does your loved one need help with medication?
 Recurring reminders every day at the time of medication "It's time to take your pills in the pill box."

-Snack intake / Hydration: Does your loved one need to be reminded to eat a snack or drink water?
-Recurring reminders every day in the middle of the morning and afternoon "This is the time to eat a snack (apple, banana, etc.) and drink some water."
+Snacks or Hydration: Does your loved one need reminders to have a snack or drink water?
+Recurring reminders every day mid-morning and mid-afternoon "It's time to eat a fruit (apple, banana…) and drink some water."

-Hanging up the phone: Does your loved one forget to hang up the phone?
-Message telling them to hang up the phone "Hello Mom!
-Hang up the phone by pressing the red button."
+Phone: Does your loved one forget to hang up the phone?
+Reminders after each call "Don’t forget to hang up the phone after each call."